kharyf/grip-claude/DOCKER.md

-# Docker Setup for FinanceApp
+# Docker Setup for Gripah

-This document provides instructions for building and running the FinanceApp using Docker.
+This document provides instructions for building and running the Gripah using Docker.

 ## Prerequisites